OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/running/setup.rst

 Setup Your Model
 ****************

-After you have built up a model by defining variables and components, organizing them into a hierarchy, and connecting them together you then need to call the :code:`setup()` method to have the framework do some initialization work in preparation for execution.
+After you have built a model by defining variables and components, organizing them into a hierarchy, and connecting them together you then need to call the :code:`setup()` method to have the framework do some initialization work in preparation for execution.
 You can control some details of that initialization with the arguments that you pass into :code:`setup()`,